Here's to Your Health

-The American Heart Association recommends a diet low in saturated and trans fat.
-The majority of the fat in avocados is in the form of monounsaturated fat, the same kind of fat contained in olive oil.
-Avocados are a fruit offering a creamy consistency and nutty, buttery flavor.
-As well, avocados contain 2 grams of fiber, vitamins and minerals.
+The Dietary Guidelines for Americans recommend replacing saturated fats with mono- and polyunsaturated fats (cholesterol-free good fats) to achieve overall healthy eating patterns.
+The majority of the fat in avocados is in the form of heart-healthy monounsaturated fat, the same kind of “good fat" contained in olive oil.
+Avocados are a rich fruit offering a creamy consistency and nutty, buttery flavor.
 Replacing saturated and trans fats with monounsaturated fats can help lower "bad" cholesterol levels.
-Avocados from Chile are a good addition to any meal or snack.
+Avocados from Chile are a healthy addition to any meal or snack.

 Because exercise is part of most good weight management plans, you want to be conscious of electrolytes lost through sweat as you work out.
 Potassium is an electrolyte that helps build muscle, and avocados have it!
-Good news: avocados contain 150 mg of potassium per 1 oz. serving, plus 8% of your daily value of fiber and 3.5 grams of naturally good fats to help you keep up your energy.
+Good news: avocados contain 254 mg of potassium per serving, plus 11% of your daily value of fiber and 6 grams of naturally good fats to help you keep up your energy.

 By the time they’re old enough to start school, avocados in the lunchbox or at the dinner table add an enjoyable color, texture and flavor to mealtime for kids.
-An ounce of avocado added to a cheese sandwich or mixed into a chicken salad wrap adds important nutrients to your grade-schooler’s midday break, including 8% of the recommended Daily Value (DV) for fiber, 6% DV for folate, 4% DV for potassium and vitamin E AND 2% DV for iron in a 1 oz. serving.
+An ounce of avocado added to a cheese sandwich or mixed into a chicken salad wrap adds important nutrients to your grade-schooler’s midday break, including 11% of the recommended DV for fiber, 10% DV for folate, 6% DV for potassium and vitamin E AND 2% DV for iron in a 50 gram serving.

-A serving of avocado also contains 81 micrograms of the carotenoid lutein and 19 micrograms of beta-carotene.
-Per serving, avocados have 3.5 grams of unsaturated fats, which are known to be important for normal growth and development of the central nervous system and brain.
+Per serving, avocados have 6 grams of unsaturated fats, which are known to be important for normal growth and development of the central nervous system and brain.
 For children of any age, avocados are a class act.